 Willow Bark Extract vs. Salicylic Acid

 Remember: Willow bark contains salicin, which is where salicylic acid comes from.
 The salicylic acid found in skincare products is the metabolized derivative, Petrillo explains.
 "Willow bark extract has been shown to produce similar results to synthetic salicylic acid, except without some of the drawbacks," Petrillo continues.
-"Even in small concentrations of 0.5% to 1%, salicylic acid may cause irritation, redness, flaking, and dryness.
+"Even in small concentrations of 0.5 percent to 1 percent, salicylic acid may cause irritation, redness, flaking, and dryness.
 Those with sensitive skin may actually break out more because of salicylic acid."
 On the other hand, salicin in willow bark extract is a much gentler version of salicylic acid.
-"Studies have found that even at a level of 100%, which is equivalent to 10% formulation of salicylic acid, salicin is non-irritating," Petrillo adds.
+"Studies have found that even at a level of 100 percent, which is equivalent to 10 percent formulation of salicylic acid, salicin is non-irritating," Petrillo adds.

 However, Levin argues that the exfoliative and skin rejuvenating properties of willow bark extract compared to salicylic acid are less effective for treating acne and exfoliating the skin.
 "Nonetheless, willow bark extract can provide skin benefits, such as anti-inflammatory and antioxidative properties," Levin adds.